IxBahy/Frontend-notes/JavaScript/scope & closure.md

 console.log(i); // will give an error
 ```

-why will it give an error that's because the GC did its job and removed the 'i' from the memory as soon as the block ended

-if I told you if we use var in the second case it will not be collected by the GC and will stay in the memory if don't understand why check my article about the var keyword.
-LINK HERE
+why will it give an error that's because the GC did its job and removed the 'i' from the memory as soon as the block ended if we use var in the second case it will not be collected by the GC and will stay in the memory

 - to understand more of the code security what can be accessed at the current scope and what can't it's not good to have every variable available throughout the whole app